 Please engage in independent research on the Manhattanville Project (the Kaur case involving Columbia's expansion) or Brooklyn's Atlantic Yards revitalization (the Goldstein case that paved the way for the Barclay's Center and the Nets Arena.)
-Please come to class prepared to discuss the takings debate that was waged in one of those two contexts.
+Please bring to class one "exhibit" (i.e., article, photo, editorial that most inspired you) relevant to the takings debate that was waged in one of those two contexts.